-3.6% of our population is Aboriginal and/or Torres Strait Islander and 1 in every 5 Queenslanders lives with a disability.
+Of our population, 3.6% is Aboriginal and/or Torres Strait Islander and one in every five Queenslanders lives with a disability.

 Definitions of family have also evolved to now commonly include single or same-gender parents, separated, extended and blended families, biological, non-biological, multi-racial and multi-faith families, birth families and foster or kinship care families.

 Needless to say, service design and delivery that genuinely considers the needs of diverse families and communities is no longer just a nice thing to do – it is our responsibility.